 This kind of split testing tends to work better for PPC campaigns than organic SEO, as it’s more complex to try to optimise two pages on your site that do the same thing.
 There are however methods that will allow you to split test pages for organic SEO as well as tools that you can utilise, like Google’s Optimize.

 At Superb Digital, we aren’t just experts at getting your website ranking in the search engines, we also specialise in getting that traffic to convert.
 We have a wealth of experience in CRO techniques, from web design to honing your brand messaging and CTA.
-If you’re getting the traffic but struggling to convert, why not drop us a call to see if we can help.
+If you’re getting the traffic but struggling to convert, book your free strategy call today to find out more about how we can help.